 We will not use your credit information or credit eligibility information in direct marketing promotions – however we may use your credit information for marketing pre-screening.
 You do have the right to request that we do not use your information for pre-screening.
 To make this request, you can contact us on the details provided in this documents “contact us” section.

 We will aim to collect information directly from you in the most practical way possible.
-This will primarily be through online forms, email, verbally over the phone and online chat facilities.
+This will primarily be through online forms as well as email, phone and online chat facilities.
 Where it is not practical or unreasonable to collect information from you, we may, where you have consented, collect information from external third parties such as:

 - publicly available sources such as public registers.